play-yourself-with-friends-worlds/play-yourself-with-friends-worlds.github-pages/README.md

 # play-yourself-with-friends-worlds.github-pages
-Dedicated to Malen'kiy Muk a female Clarinetist!!!
+Dedicated to Malen'kiy Muk --- a female Clarinetist!!!
+And also to Giya Kancheli's Mourned by the Wind liturgy.

 Open worlds of Volshba